jameyquinn/jameyquinn.github.io/README.md

 If you can't or won't decide, I will.

 When we have decisions that have to be made on behalf of others, we should have concensus or simply accept someone else deciding for us.
-On small and large teams, this means we have to have a way to decide things - or said another way - decide how to decide!
-However, before being confronted with the difficult decision, it's a useful exercise to have teams discuss their ideal ways of creating and acknowledging consensus.
+On small and large teams, this means we have to have a way to decide things - or said another way - we should decide how to decide before we find ourselves arguing over something difficult,

+I like to have my teams write out the "how we decide agreement" that answers:

 *Primary*: who should decide?

 *Secondary*: who will decide?

 1. by when?
-1. considering what alternatives?
+2. considering what alternatives?
-2. defaulting to what in case of indecision?
+3. defaulting to what in case of indecision?
-3. using what information? - *to help us know when to stop gathering data or exploring for options*
+4. using what information? - *to help us know when to stop gathering data or exploring for options*
-4. to what end?
+5. to what end?
-5. by what decision making process?
+6. by what decision making process?
-6. how will the decision be communicated and logged?
+7. how will the decision be communicated and logged?

 #### By what decision making process?